 - Implantable gastric stimulation

-After surgery, you are placed on a liquid diet for a little while to let your stomach heal.
+We learned at the bariatric surgery informational seminar that after surgery, you are placed on a liquid diet for a little while to let your stomach heal.
 You may be put on vitamins and minerals if you received one of the malabsorption surgeries.

 There is a lot of information out there on bariatric surgery.
 If you think bariatric surgery is for you, then ask questions, research, and attend support groups.